AqwamCreates/ChaWatcher/docs/ExampleCodes/ModelTraining.md

 }

-ModelCreator:setParameters(200, 10^-3.5, nil, "sigmoid", kernelParameters) -- Sets the model settings.
+ModelCreator:setParameters(200, 10^-3.5, nil, "Sigmoid", kernelParameters) -- Sets the model settings.
 You can view the options here: https://aqwamcreates.github.io/DataPredict/API/Models/SupportVectorMachine.html

 local Model = ModelCreator:train(500) -- Sets the number of data to be trained to avoid reaching exhaustion time.
 The data are chosen randomly.